 Congratulations!
-You have decided you want to help monarchs by planting monarch habitat.
+You have decided you want to help monarch butterflies by planting monarch habitat.
 You have found the right place to help you begin your Iowa planting.
 Here are the steps:

 - Find local support